 - Thickeners

-- Goes up fairly quickly
+- Runs out fairly quickly

 Which product is better for the skin?